Gh0StCK/Fast-Shape-Creator/README.md

 It creates a 3D object from a 2D object.
 This can help if you want to quickly create a shape, for example, for a Boolean operation or just an object with a center point at the base.

-Create in the FastTools in the N-panel, a new item for interaction.
+Creates in the FastTools in the N-panel, a new item for interaction.

 Version Blender 3.4.1